ionos-spectre/spectre-core/README.md

 end
 ```

-Additional helper functions are available when using the `spectre/assertion` module, which is loaded automatically.
+Additional helper functions are available when using the `spectre/assertion` module, which is loaded automatically by default.

 ### Assertion `spectre/assertion`